-Stephen Grivers • A graduate of North Providence High School who resides in North Providence, Stephen will attend Bryant University to major in Data Science — potentially combined with a minor in a foreign language.
+Stephen Grivers • A graduate of North Providence High School who resides in North Providence, Stephen is attending Bryant University to major in Data Science — potentially combined with a minor in a foreign language.
 His father, Peter Grivers, is employed by Vanasse Hangen Bruslin (VHB).

-Alexander Iannuzzi • A Smithfield High School graduate who lives in Smithfield, Alexander is headed to Virginia Tech.
+Alexander Iannuzzi • A Smithfield High School graduate who lives in Smithfield, Alexander is studying at Virginia Tech.
 He plans to pursue a general engineering course of study for the first year, followed by a concentration in Computer Science.
 Alexander hopes to become a commercial airline pilot.
 His mother, Nicole Iannuzzi, is employed by BETA Group.

-Kelsey Jarvis • A graduate of Frontier Regional High School who lives in South Deerfield, MA, Kelsey is still deciding on which school to attend.
-She intends to study Biology as an undergraduate, and aspires to attend veterinary school after graduation.
+Kelsey Jarvis • A graduate of Frontier Regional High School who lives in South Deerfield, MA, Kelsey is studying Biology as an undergraduate, and aspires to attend veterinary school after graduation.
 Her father, Todd Jarvis, is employed by All States Asphalt.

-Cameron Leach • A Ponagansett High School graduate who resides in Chepachet, Cameron will attend the University of Rhode Island to undertake its six-year Doctor of Pharmacy program — which results in a Pharm.D. designation.
+Cameron Leach • A Ponagansett High School graduate who resides in Chepachet, Cameron is attending the University of Rhode Island to undertake its six-year Doctor of Pharmacy program — which results in a Pharm.D. designation.
 His father, Brad Leach, is employed by Gordon R. Archibald , Inc. (GRA)

-Merideth Pine • A graduate of Millbury Memorial Junior/Senior High School who also resides in Millbury, Merideth will attend Sacred Heart University in Fairfield, CT to earn a degree in Nursing.
+Merideth Pine • A graduate of Millbury Memorial Junior/Senior High School who also resides in Millbury, Merideth is attending Sacred Heart University in Fairfield, CT to earn a degree in Nursing.
 Her father, Rob Pine, is employed by Skanska USA Civil.

-Rita Stubbs • A graduate of Coventry High School who also lives in Coventry, Rita will attend St. Michael’s College in Colchester, VT to study Behavioral Neuroscience.
+Rita Stubbs • A graduate of Coventry High School who also lives in Coventry, Rita is attending St. Michael’s College in Colchester, VT to study Behavioral Neuroscience.
 Upon graduation, she would like to pursue a career in academic research and authorship.
 Her father, Brian Stubbs, is employed by Barker Steel LLC.